-Policy Memo KDHE-DHCF POLICY NO: 2023-03-02 v2 From: Erin Kelley, Senior Manager Date: March 30, 2023 MKEESM References(s): V 2 Updated April 12, 2023: New section: I.A3 & 4 KFMAM Reference(s): RE: PHE Unwinding - COVID-19 Program(s): All Medical Programs
+Policy Memo KDHE-DHCF POLICY NO: 2023-03-02 From: Erin Kelley, Senior Manager Date: March 30,2023 MKEESM References(s): KFMAM Reference(s): RE: PHE Unwinding - COVID-19 Program(s): All Medical Programs

 This memo provides instructions for implementation of policy changes related to recent legislation regarding the expiration of the COVID-19 Public Health Emergency (PHE) continuous coverage requirement and the timeframe referred to as the "unwinding period."
 The unwinding period is the federally established 12-month timeframe granted to states for the resumption of normal eligibility operations following the end of the continuous coverage requirement related to the PHE.
 It includes requirements for full Medicaid and CHIP renewals and discontinuances of coverage for ineligible consumers.
 The effective date for this policy change is April 1, 2023.